-As a professional in our industry, you probably differentiate between your online activities, and your offline activities.
+As a professional in our industry, you probably differentiate between your online and offline activities.
 You may further differentiate between your personal online activities and your business online activities.
 Or you may just find the whole thing a gigantic distraction.
 In any event, today I’d like to talk with you about why you may want to use social media to lead your prospects and clients off of social media.

 Am I being too candid?

-If you are using social media for business, I would strongly encourage you not to engage in that approach.
+If you are using social media for business, I strongly encourage you not to engage in that approach.